ThinkDataEd/curriculum/docs/unit2/lesson13.md

 data set is big or small.
 This will help them determine if there really is a difference in survival rates for males versus females, or if the 10% difference was just due to chance.

 16. Split the class into two groups, half of them on one side of the room and the other half on the other side of the room.
 Tell the first group they have been assigned to play female characters in the horror movie (regardless of their gender) and the other half have been assigned to play male characters in the horror movie (regardless of their gender).
 Once those groups have been created, have the class calculate the number of students in each group that would have survived a horror film using the actual proportions given in Step 14.

     <span style="color:grey"><u>***For example:***</u></span>

     <span style="color:grey">***If there are 20 female characters in the class, then 23% of 20 = 0.23\*(20) = 4.6 people.
 So, 5
-    of the females will be survivors.***</span>
+    of the female characters will be survivors.***</span>

-    <span style="color:grey">***If 15 male students are in the class, then 13% of 15 = 0.13\*(15) = 1.95 people.
-So, 2
+    <span style="color:grey">***If 20 male students are in the class, then 13% of 20 = 0.13\*(20) = 2.6 people.
+So, 3
-    of the males will be survivors.***</span>
+    of the male characters will be survivors.***</span>

 17. Each group should then decide which students will be survivors.
 Using the 3” x 5” cards, students should write either “dies” or “survives” on their card.

     <span style="color:grey">***<u>For example</u> (continued from above):***</span>

-    <span style="color:grey">***5 of the females are survivors; so 5 females from the group should write
+    <span style="color:grey">***5 of the female characters are survivors; so 5 female characters from the group should write
     “survives” on their 3” x 5” card.
 The rest of the group should write “dies” on their card.***</span>

-    <span style="color:grey">***2 of the males are survivors; so 2 males from the group should write “survives” on
+    <span style="color:grey">***3 of the male characters are survivors; so 3 male characters from the group should write “survives” on
     their 3” x 5” card.
 The rest of the group should write “dies on their card.***</span>

 18. Explain to students that *IF* there really is no difference between genders in horror films, then the